chrisnatali/docs/posts/way_forward.md

 To resolve #1 we decided to keep the training and usage simple and continue to use FormHub.
 This necessitated a synchronization scheme between FormHub and our OpenStreetMap solution.

 The one obvious solution to #2 was to deploy our own instance (known as a Fork) of the OpenStreetMap server and database (called the [Rails Port](http://wiki.openstreetmap.org/wiki/The_Rails_Port)).
 This would not be a straight-forward option.
-It would not only require us maintain this fork, but we wouldn't reap all the benefits of the continuous improvements being made by the OpenStreetMap community.
+It would not only require us to maintain this fork, but we wouldn't reap all the benefits of the continuous improvements being made by the OpenStreetMap community.
 In the end, we decided that a fork was the best way forward given the flexibility it granted us.
 It would also give us a chance to understand the system in more depth to better leverage it and contribute back in the future.

 ### Frankenstein or Goldilocks?

-As a 2nd round of on-site training and data capture was quickly approaching, our system was evolving into something that could have been perceived as a Frankenstein.
+As a 2nd round of on-site training and data capture was quickly approaching, our system was evolving into something that might have been perceived as a Frankenstein.
 We were attempting to package 2 complex systems (FormHub and OpenStreetMap), each with their own set of tools and methodologies into a single comprehensive system for this project.

 Given our time constraints, the requirements and our existing tools, we prefer to think that our system evolved via the Goldilocks Principle.
-It has enough architecture and design to provide structure and make data capture efficient, but not so much as to be impractical or introduce long delays in availability...i.e. it is "just right".
+With enough architecture and design to provide structure and make data capture efficient, but not so much as to be impractical or introduce delays in the project...i.e. "just right".

 ![Design Diagram](http://farm6.staticflickr.com/5450/8871373109_80f23581a1_o.png)